A Brief History

-The Roswell Symphony Orchestra will continue to emphasize the educational service to the community that it has successfully provided and expanded in recent years.
-The Roswell Symphony Orchestra strives to provide the students of Southeastern New Mexico with an opportunity to hear and enjoy the RSO and some of the great classical work by composers throughout the world.
-The 4th grade "Young Person's Concert" is, for many, the beginning of a life-long love of music, instruments and the arts.
-Our "Shadow Experience" program allows the best musicians from high schools around the area to perform with a professional orchestra and be mentored by some of New Mexico and Texas' finest musicians.
-Our educational materials library, open to all area teachers provides on-going support to the educational community.
-Our desire to make available at a reduced price, to each and every student symphonic music at its finest, is at the heart of the "Student Rush" program, implemented for the first time in the 2004-2005 concert year, where any student may purchase a ticket to attend the symphony concerts for just $5.00 fifteen minutes before the concert begins.
+Every year, the Roswell Symphony Orchestra provides 800 4th grade students of Southeastern New Mexico with an opportunity to hear and enjoy the RSO and some of the great classical work by composers throughout the world.
+The 4th grade “Young Person’s Concert” is, for many, the beginning of a life-long love of music, instruments and the arts.
+Our “Shadow Experience” program allows the best musicians from high schools around the area to perform with a professional orchestra and be mentored by some of New Mexico and Texas’ finest musicians.
+It’s a magnificent opportunity for these young people to meet professional musicians, be part of a rehearsal, and perform in a concert.
+The Young Person’s Concert/Shadow Experience is sponsored in part by the Armstrong-Clark Foundation, Paul McCutchen Private Foundation, Robert E. and Evelyn McKee Foundation, Otero Federal Credit Union, and the Roswell Sertoma Club.

 Regardless of culture, heritage, economic situation, or upbringing, one thing is certain in this part of New Mexico: Music plays an integral part in our society.
 Often, those cultural events which are the domain of larger cities are neglected in the smaller more rural communities of Southeastern New Mexico.
 It is for this reason that the Roswell Symphony Orchestra Board of Directors is so committed to providing Roswell, Hagerman, Dexter, Artesia, Ruidoso, Alamagordo and other areas of SE New Mexico a large number of projects in order to make sure that anyone who wants to enjoy the musical arts is given every opportunity.
 This is the mission of the RSO in action.